 What Causes Post-Operative Infections?

-The majority of hospital-acquired infections are staph infections, which originate from the methicillin-resistant bacterium known as Staphylococcus aureus – but there are a number of other viruses and bacteria that can result in an infection at surgical sites.
+The majority of hospital-acquired infections are staph infections, which originate from the methicillin-resistant bacterium known as Staphylococcus aureus, but there are a number of other viruses and bacteria that can cause an infection at surgical sites.
 If unchecked, these types of infections can become deadly in a matter of days, or put the patient into toxic septic shock.